Identity Manager Configuration Parameters

 false) A boolean parameter that determines whether Certificate Signing Request (CSR) should be rejected for all nodes running an outdated version of Corda that does not support the new PKI structure (arbitrary length certificate chains).

-- crlCacheTimeout: The number of times the Revocation Workflow Processor needs to synchronise Certificate Revocation Requests (CRR) statuses, as well as the duration after the CRL cache in Revocation Web Service is cleared.
+- crlCacheTimeout: The interval after which the Revocation Workflow Processor needs to synchronise Certificate Revocation Requests (CRR) statuses, as well as the duration after the CRL cache in Revocation Web Service is cleared.

 - crlFiles: A list of CRLs hosted by the Identity Manager Service, in addition to the CRLs hosted by node operators.
 This allows the Identity Manager Service to host the CRLs for node operators that will not host their own CRL infrastructure, at the cost of not being able to revoke TLS certificates issued by the node.